Moses-Oyelade/project-gym-p4/README.md

 #### By *Moses O. Oyelade*

 # FIX'T - A GYM website
-Fix'T is a Gym website, commited to enrolling individual of age over sixteen years(16+). this age controll became neccesary as there was a call for high safety level at the fitness facility.
+Fix'T is a Gym website, committed to enrolling the individual of age over sixteen years(16+).
+This age control is important, as there was a call for a high safety level at the fitness facility.

 FIX'T is a website allowing users both admin and enrolled to query from a SQLAlchemy database of users(enrolled).
 The database is set up with many-to-many relationships backrefered through the user table.
-Users can have many Plans and Users can have more than one instructor.
+Users can choose more than one subscription Plan and Users can have more than one instructor.

 The Navigation pages include: